jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-08-05.md

 - Prepare for the final evaluation:
   - What can I reasonably finish and what are the most important aspects?
   - Discuss with mentor

+## Mentor feedback

+  - make sure that some vignettes are finished soon.
+  - PaxtoolsR and microbiome should be more straightforward and need to be completed.
+  - ones that were discussed previously clusterMaker, cyanimator, chemviz, enrichmentmap, microbiome, paxtoolsr.
+Need to have basic steps taken on them.
+  - share screen to show what the problem is with clustermaker window
+  - send reminder e-mail to Scooter regarding clusterMaker
+  - blog post - a few people have seen it.
+  - submit issues for :scale issue for RCy3 and cyREST h parameter.